 Versions and environments¶

-If a voice script goes through many iterations, you can create different script versions.
-A script version is a copy of the script in some state.
-After you create a script version, you cannot modify it.
+If a voice script goes through many iterations, you can create multiple script versions in Alan Studio.
+A script version is a copy of the script made at a particular point in time.
+Script versions are immutable: once created, they cannot be modified.

 To create a script version: